 Ask yourself where would you go if you don't have a home

-While the goal was to build an inventory of resources for the citizens of Dartmouth, the Frank Mackay House supported families and individuals who are not in active addiction.
+While the goal was to build an inventory of resources for the citizens of Dartmouth, the Frank Mackay House had supported families and individuals who are not in active addiction.
+Sadly the shelter was closed pre-pandemic in 2020.

 A “clean safe space” supported those who were succeeding in recovery but faced challenges with housing and finding employment.
 The space was appropriate for families and children in crisis and individuals fleeing violence.